-We offer training services for clients to facilitate integration of this technology.
+We offer training services for clients to facilitate integration of our Internet-based products.
 Fees for training are based on the time and efforts of the personnel involved.
-Training revenues are generally recognized upon completion of training services.
-Basic online training is generally included in the initial contract, however, incremental training is recognized upon completion.
+Basic online training is generally included in the initial contract, however, incremental training revenues are generally recognized upon completion of training services.

-Revenues from installed learning management products are associated with ongoing maintenance and technical support services, typically based on a percentage of the original contract amount and recognized as revenue over the term of the service period, generally one year.
-Until early 2002, we also had revenues related to sales of installed learning management products, which were recognized based upon shipment or installation of the software.
+Revenues from installed learning management products are associated with ongoing maintenance and technical support services, typically based on a percentage of the original contract amount and are recognized as revenue over the term of the service period, generally one year.